 We designed the OCS to be a platform that allows us to leverage core technologies across products for multiple organs.
 To date, we have developed three OCS products, one for each of lung, heart and liver transplantations, making the OCS the only multi-organ technology platform.
-We have commercialized the OCS Lung and OCS Heart outside of the United States and received our first Pre-Market Approval ("PMA") from the Food and Drug Administration (the "FDA") in March 2018 for the use in the United States of the OCS Lung for donor lungs currently utilized for transplantation and a PMA from the FDA in May 2019 for the use in the United States of the OCS Lung for donor lungs currently unutilized for transplantation.
+We have commercialized the OCS Lung and OCS Heart outside of the United States.
+We received our first Pre-Market Approval ("PMA") from the Food and Drug Administration (the "FDA") in March 2018 for the use in the United States of the OCS Lung for donor lungs currently utilized for transplantation and a PMA from the FDA in May 2019 for the use in the United States of the OCS Lung for donors after brain death indication and a PMA from the FDA for the use in the United States of the OCS Heart for donors after brain death indication and a PMA from the FDA for the use in the United States of the OCS Liver for use with organs from donors after brain death and after circulatory death.

 Since our inception, we have focused substantially all of our resources on designing, developing and building our proprietary OCS technology platform and organ-specific OCS products; obtaining clinical evidence for the safety and effectiveness of our OCS products through clinical trials; securing regulatory approval; organizing and staffing our company; planning our business; raising capital; commercializing our products; developing our market and distribution chain and providing general and administrative support for these operations.
-To date, we have funded our operations primarily with proceeds from sales of preferred stock and borrowings under loan agreements, proceeds from the sale of common stock in our initial public offering, or IPO, the sale of our common stock in follow-on equity offerings, and revenue from clinical trials and commercial sales of our OCS products.
+To date, we have funded our operations primarily with proceeds from sales of preferred stock and borrowings under loan agreements, proceeds from the sale of common stock in our initial public offering ("IPO"), the sale of our common stock in follow-on equity offerings, and revenue from clinical trials and commercial sales of our OCS products.

 Since our inception, we have incurred significant operating losses.
 Our ability to generate net revenue sufficient to achieve profitability will depend on the successful further development and commercialization of our products.
-We generated net revenue of \$15.2 million and incurred a net loss of \$18.6 million for the six months ended June 30, 2021.
+We generated net revenue of \$20.6 million and incurred a net loss of \$31.5 million for the nine months ended September 30, 2021.
 We generated net revenue of \$25.6 million and incurred a net loss of \$28.7 million for the year ended December 31, 2020.
-As of June 30, 2021, we had an accumulated deficit of \$416.8 million.
-We expect to continue to incur net losses for the foreseeable future as we focus on growing commercial sales of our products in both the United States and select non-U.S. markets, including growing our sales and clinical adoption team, which will pursue increasing commercial sales and clinical adoption of our OCS products; scaling our manufacturing operations; continuing research, development and clinical trial efforts; seeking regulatory clearance for new products and product enhancements, including new indications, in both the United States and select non-U.S. markets; and operating as a public company.
+As of September 30, 2021, we had an accumulated deficit of \$429.8 million.
+We expect to continue to incur net losses for the foreseeable future as we focus on growing commercial sales of our products in both the United States and select non-U.S. markets, including growing our sales and clinical adoption team, which will pursue increasing commercial sales and clinical adoption of our OCS products; scaling our manufacturing operations; building our commercial operations; continuing research, development and clinical trial efforts; seeking regulatory clearance for new products and product enhancements, including new indications, in both the United States and select non-U.S. markets; and operating as a public company.
 As a result, we will need substantial additional funding for expenses related to our operating activities, including selling, general and administrative expenses and research, development and clinical trials expenses.